buildtesters/buildtest/docs/configuring_buildtest/compilers.rst

     gcc/9.3.0-n7p74fd
     gcc/10.2.0-37fmsw7

-Next we run ``buildtest config compilers find`` which will search all modules based on regular expression and add compilers in their respective group.
+We will run ``buildtest config compilers find`` which will search all modules based on regular expression and add compilers in their respective group.
 In this example, buildtest automatically add ``gcc/9.2.0-n7p74fd`` and ``gcc/10.2.0-37fmsw7`` modules as compiler instance.
 Depending on the compiler group, buildtest will update the properties